In most cases, how you present your content is just as important as what you write about.

 2. Go beyond expectations with guides

-I honestly don’t think there is another marketer who has invested as much time and effort into creating “definitive” guides as I have.
+We honestly don’t think there are other marketers who have invested as much time and effort into creating “definitive” guides as we have.

 Each of these guides are tens of thousands of words long and have a customized design that helps them standout from other guides.

 When you write one of these guides, your goal is to create an “ultimate guide.”
 If the topic you’ve written about comes up in a discussion in a forum or on social media, you want people to be able to link to your guide and say “this is all you need.”

 If you do that well, you will attract a ton of links and, subsequently, traffic:

 Before you get too excited, we need to give you a quick reality check.

 Creating a guide of this level is not easy.

 It will either take you several (possibly over a hundred) hours to create or it will cost you thousands dollars to have someone else create it for you.
 If you cut corners, you won’t get the same type of results as shown above.

 With a long-term perspective, we think the ROI on these guides is fantastic.
 It works out to under $20 per link, and the guides drive a ton of traffic and considerably increase the value of your personal brand.

 You instantly position yourself as a leader in your niche (e.g., SEO) by creating a guide like this.
 Create more (like we have), and you’ll be considered a leader in a broader subject (e.g., marketing).